Raku/examples/README.md

 To run all examples and tests, a number of modules need to be installed.

-These are listed in '.travis.yml', 'util/update-and-sync' and the test.
+These are listed in 'META6.json.

-Ideally the list should be refactored and defined in fewer places.
+They may be installed by either `zef` or `panda`:

+    $ zef install --deps-only .
+    $ panda installdeps .

 ## Running the examples